Transition from Year 6 to Year 7

 This is a very common worry for new Year 7 students and the answer is 'yes', some will lose their way around school as they move from classroom to classroom.
 Students are given a map and they very quickly learn their way around.
 The thing to do is to ask someone else for help, either another student or any adult in school.
 There are always people around to help.
 It's important to remember that staff will not be upset with students iof they are late to lesson in the first few weeks as students find their way around.
 Please don't worry!

-If for any reason a student is worried or unhappy they should speak with their Form Tutor in the first instance, or visit the Pastoral Office to speak with Mrs Galloway or Mrs Perks, the Pastoral Support Assistants.
+If for any reason a student is worried or unhappy they should speak with their Form Tutor in the first instance, or visit the Pastoral Office to speak with Mrs Galloway, the Pastoral Support Assistant.
 Any other member of staff can help too.
 Staff at Imberhorne are always happy to support all students with any concerns and most issues can be dealt with really quickly.